Akriti3011/ITVblazon/README.md

 ITV Blazon, SMS Alert System is a Website for the non-academics of our college where all the clubs and committees can contact their respective members via SMS.
-The main objective was to overcome the mis-communication gap due to unavailability of internet facility.
+The main objective was to overcome the communication gap due to unavailability of internet facility.
+Programming languages: HTML CSS JavaScript PHP Jquery.

 Group Members: